maas-alliance/maas.guide/announcements.md

 Service announcements should be provided in human and machine readable formats.
 Human readable formats can be discovered when people navigate to a service provider website or other information displays.
 The machine readable formats can be displayed to users via MaaS applications.

-The general goal is to provide people with timely and relevant information.
+The general goal is to **provide people with timely and relevant information**.